MerelyOneMax1986/quick-cicd/README.md

 # How to use

 ## Setup env
-Please, go to env folder and follow Readme.md
+Please, go to "env" folder and follow Readme.md

 ## CI/CD